Modular Many-Body Quantum Sensors

-As illustrated , the main contribution to the QFI comes from around $p = \pm \pi$ and $p = 0$ points in the Brillouin zone, where the gap closes at the expected points $J = J_2$ and $J = 1/J_{2}$ respectively.
+As illustrated , the main contribution to the QFI comes from around $p = \lbrace\pm \pi, 0\rbrace $ points in the Brillouin zone, where the gap closes at the expected points $J = J_2^{\pm 1}$ respectively.
 In order to get the total QFI of the ground state, one has to sum over all momenta and occupied bands.
-The results for the modular probe with $r=2$ and $N=400$ is shown in Fig.~\ref{fig:topological}(c).
-Indeed, the peaks of the total QFI coincide with the topological phase boundaries found through the Chern numbers shown in Fig.~\ref{fig:topological}(a).
-Note that unlike second order phase transitions, this energy gap closing is exact for finite system sizes resulting in the divergence of QFI exactly at the phase boundaries $J = J_2$ and $J= 1/J_2$.
-Therefore, to investigate the scaling with respect to system size, we consider points in the proximity of the phase boundaries.
-In Fig.~\ref{fig:topological}(d), we plot the ground state QFI at half-filling as a function of system size $N$ at various points of the phase diagram.
-Indeed, for two choices of parameters at the phase boundaries namely $(J,J_2)=(2.001,2)$ (for the phase transition between Chern numbers $1$ and $3$), and $(J,J_2)=(0.499,2)$ (for the phase transition between Chern numbers $2$ and $3$), the QFI scales as~$\sim N^2$ asymptotically.
-In contrast, for a point far away from the phase boundaries, namely $(J,J_2) = (1,2)$, the QFI scales linearly with $N$ showing standard scaling.
-This confirms that the modular sensor provides extra flexibility for tuning the probe to generate new topological quantum phase transitions with superior sensing capability. \\
+The results for the modular probe with $r=2$ and $N=400$ is shown in Fig.~\ref{fig:local_top}(c).
+Indeed, the peaks of the total QFI coincide with the topological phase boundaries found through the winding numbers shown in Fig.~\ref{fig:local_top}(a).
+In Fig.~\ref{fig:local_top}(d), we plot the ground state QFI at half-filling as a function of system size $N$ at various points of the phase diagram.
+Indeed, for two choices of parameters in the vicinities of two different phase boundaries, the QFI scales as~$\sim N^2$ asymptotically for both.
+In contrast, for a point far away from the phase boundaries, namely $(J,J_2) = (1,2)$, the QFI obeys shot noise scaling.
+This confirms that the modular sensor provides extra flexibility for tuning the probe to generate new topological quantum phase transitions with superior sensing capability.